Guidance » Guidance

 Guidance

-To ensure that all of our current middle school students and families have the most up-to-date high school enrollment information and the vital support needed to navigate the application process, each of our rising 7th graders, in addition to their regular adviser, is appointed a high school counselor prior to entering the 8th grade.
-Through advisory lessons, personalized one-on-one student meetings, informational workshops and continual family contact, our guidance department takes the mystery out of how to apply to high school in New York.
-While UAI has a very successful high school and a majority of our middle school students remain at UAI for their four years of high school, it is important to us that we educate our students about ALL of their academic options.
+To ensure that all of our current middle school students and families have the most up-to-date high school enrollment information and the vital support needed to navigate the application process, each of our rising 7th graders is appointed a high school counselor prior to entering the 8th grade.
+Through lessons, personalized one-on-one student meetings, informational workshops and continual family contact, our guidance department takes the mystery out of how to apply to high school in New York.
+While UAI has a very successful high school and a majority of our middle school students remain at UAI for their four years of high school, it is important to us that we educate our students about ALL of their academic options based on their personal needs and goals.

 CLICK LINK BELOW FOR PRESENTATION I